liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

 ##  3. <a name='PreparingtheController'></a>Preparing the Controller

-1. Modify the `HomeController` as highlighted below.
+1. The `HomeController` as highlighted below.

     ```C#
     using Microsoft.AspNetCore.Mvc;